Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 ### Managers

 - ✅ Frontend and backend teams don't depend as much on each other
-- ✅ Optimized data consumptions increases app performance which can increase revenue
+- ✅ Optimized data consumption increases app performance which can increase revenue
 - ✅ Easier implementation will increase development velocity and decrease bugs
 - ✅ Less additional effort to support multiple clients like iOS, Android and web